 We are starting from the Dettifoss waterfall.
 This waterfall is about 45 meters high and almost 100 meters wide.
 Due to its combination of flow volume, width and height, it is one of the most energetic waterfalls in Europe.

 On the road over the pebble beach, along the river, approx. 1400 meters further, you can go to another natural wonder – Selfoss waterfall.
 It is a journey worth the effort because Selfoss is majestic and powerful.
-This waterfall consists of about 100 smaller waterfalls that fall from basalt rocks.
+This waterfall consists of about 100 smaller waterfalls that fall from basalt rocks next to each other.
 This is Iceland’s hidden beauty! ♥ You must see it.

 We are returning to the Ring-road 1 and our next stop is at the Hverir geothermal area.
 It is quite a vast area.
 There are over a dozen fumaroles, i.e. hot volcanic fumes that flow from craters and volcanic crevices.
 It is an extremely interesting place to see, but the concentration of water vapour and gases (sulphur, carbon dioxide, fluorine, chlorine, hydrogen sulphide) is so high that it is impossible to stay there for a long time.
 The smell of “rotten eggs” is so much intense that it is hard to take it.